 If you are employed specifically to work at or from home, and have no alternative but to do so, you may be able to get tax relief on some of your household expenses.
-You can go back several years to get the relief - the time you've got depends on whether you've previously sent in a Self Assessment tax return.
+You can go back several years to get the relief - the time you've got to claim depends on whether you've previously sent in a Self Assessment tax return.

 On this page:

-If you have to work at or from home you can get tax relief for the extra household expenses that you have to pay.
+If you have to work at, or from, home you can get tax relief for the extra household expenses that you have to pay.
 Typically these extra expenses include:

 You won't be able to get relief on domestic expenses that you're paying anyway - like your mortgage or council tax.
-You also won't be able to get relief for expenses that relate to both business and private use - such as your telephone line rental, or Internet access.
+You also won't be able to get relief for expenses that relate to both business and private use - such as your telephone line rental, or internet access.